Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/docs/_build/html/_sources/3_LevelsOfAnalysisAndQuantificationOfBehavior.md

 But how do we make sense of all of this data?
 We have seen in the previous lectures that we lack an intuitive, easy solution to investigate *behavior* as a whole, and we often need to narrow our focus to certain definitions of behavior, certain behaviors of interest, or even certain aspects of behavior.

+```{admonition} Quote
+:class: tip
+"The main challenge confronting behavioral science is extracting meaning from an ever-increasing amount of information"  -  Gomez-Marin et al., 2014
+```

+## Levels of Analysis and other considerations
 The specific **level of analysis** should always be referred to, together with the working definition of behavior in general and specific.
 Does the given behavioral analysis focus on whisker movement in a head-fixed mouse?
 Or does it focus on the entire body and locomotion behavior?
 Or even exploration behavior relative to the environment?
 Or interacting with a conspecific?
 Or social behavior in a group of mice?
 Or the collective nest building behavior of a colony?
 The level of analysis is closely related to the *unit of observation* and to the *unit of analysis*.
 Although these concepts sometimes used interchangeably in different sciences, we will use the term *level of analysis* to refer to the set of events or phenomena we are interested in and could be enclosed in a single experimental trial.

-```{admonition} Quote
-:class: tip
-"The main challenge confronting behavioral science is extracting meaning from an ever-increasing amount of information"  -  Gomez-Marin et al., 2014
-```

 ```{figure} content/dimensionalitylevelconstraints.png
 ---